arzoo14/PCP-books/docs/UAG/TimeSeriesQuerying.rst

 For environment variables affecting PCP tools, see `pmGetOptions(3) <https://man7.org/linux/man-pages/man3/pmGetOptions.3.html>`_.

-PCP Redis
+Grafana
 ***********

-This data source queries the fast, scalable time series capabilities provided by the **pmseries** functionality.
+The PCP Redis Grafana datasource from the PCP Grafana plugin queries the fast, scalable time series capabilities provided by the **pmseries** functionality.
 It is intended to query historical data across multiple hosts and supports filtering based on labels.
 This data source also provides a native interface between `Grafana <https://grafana.com/>`_ and
 `Performance Co-Pilot <https://pcp.io>`_ (PCP), allowing PCP metric data to be presented in Grafana panels, such as graphs, tables, heatmaps, etc. Under the hood, the data source makes REST API query requests to the PCP `pmproxy(1) <https://man7.org/linux/man-pages/man1/pmproxy.1.html>`_ service, which can be running either